snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 ```

 `"null"` is not considered for type casting logic, only for the nullability constraint.
 Type lookup will continue down
-the table. `"null"`'s position in a list does not matter.
+the table. `"null"`'s position in a list (`type` or `enum`) does not matter.
 Nullability constraints only apply to the first major of the
 schema.
 For example, `2-0-0` would use them, but `2-0-1` or `2-2-0` would not.
 And `3-0-0` would apply constraints again.
 It is still valid to have `"null"` for validation purposes in enrich.